 The current set of Danish Recommendations on Corporate Governance accommodates certain criticism voiced by issuers on the need for simplification by reducing the number of recommendations from 79 to 47 compared to the previous Recommendations from 2011.
 Further, the Committee has emphasised focus on value creation, the framework for active ownership and development of the board of directors primarily by means of use of assessment procedures.

-The Committee on Corporate Governance has prepared guidelines containing practices with respect to management committees, assessment of the board of directors, remuneration policies and incentive based remuneration.
+The Committee on Corporate Governance has prepared guidelines containing practices with respect to management committees and assessment of the board of directors, etc.